krogsbell/wozboxntv/README.md

 # wozboxntv
-Kodi addon for  NTV.mx using Wozbox
+Kodi addon for  NTV.mx using Wozbox.

 An enhanced version of the original NTV.mx addon including version 3.4.8.
 It shows icons of most channels
 Recording is controlled via a database and there are views to control recording